apache/incubator-kie-kogito-operator/README.md

 ## Installation

-Kogito Operator is not available in the OperatorHub [yet](https://issues.jboss.org/browse/KOGITO-67), hence have to be installed manually on [OpenShift 4.x](#deploy-to-openshift-4.x) or [OpenShift 3.11](#deploy-to-openshift-311-manually).
+Kogito Operator is not available in the OperatorHub [yet](https://issues.jboss.org/browse/KOGITO-67), hence has to be installed manually on [OpenShift 4.x](#deploy-to-openshift-4x) or [OpenShift 3.11](#deploy-to-openshift-311-manually).

 You can also [run the operator locally](#running-locally) if you have the [requirements](#requirements) configured in your local machine.